Harvey John

 Has much changed since?
 Arguably, no – not really.

-Traditional class divisions may have shifted, particularly during the 1990’s where the chances of social mobility soared.
+Traditional class divisions may have shifted, particularly during the 1990s when the chances of social mobility soared.
 But, this quickly stalled in the early noughties.
-These continuous shifts are often the reason why both defining and measuring class is notoriously difficult.
+These continuous shifts are often the reason why both defining and measuring class are notoriously difficult.
 For centuries social scientists have wrestled to secure a tangible concept of class with little avail.

 Class in the Workplace